NicholasJV/three-socks-stream/README.md

 Using the same wifi network for both,
 [**go here**](https://three-socks.herokuapp.com) in your desktop/laptop browser (standard browser?
 OG browser? non-mobile browser?
 Can we do better here people?)
 [**then go here**](https://three-socks.herokuapp.com/control) with your mobile browser
 (only tested with iPhone/Safari thus far--let me know in the comments if Android works!)
+aaand... you'll see!

 -----
 ### The fun way (set it up yourself locally):